-Spouse's pension: 30% of the deceased's average earnings in the year before the disability began is paid to the widow(er) if the marriage occurred before the deceased's accident.
+Spouse's pension: 30% of the deceased's average annual earnings in the year before the disability began is paid quarterly to the widow(er) if the marriage occurred before the deceased's accident.
 If there is more than one widow, the pension is split equally.

-Remarriage settlement: The widow(er)'s pension ceases on remarriage, and a lump sum of three years of pension is paid unless the widow(er) has a child receiving an orphan's pension.
+Remarriage settlement: The widow(er)'s pension ceases upon remarriage and a lump sum of three years of pension is paid unless the widow(er) has a child receiving an orphan's pension.

-Orphan's pension: 15% of the deceased's average earnings in the year before the disability began is paid for each of the first two orphans and 10% for each additional orphan; 20% for each full orphan.
+Orphan's pension: 15% of the deceased's average annual earnings in the year before the disability began is paid quarterly for each of the first two orphans and 10% for each additional orphan; 20% for each full orphan.
 Eligible orphans must be older than 12 months but younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled.)

-Dependent parent's and grandparent's pension: 10% of the deceased's average earnings in the year before the disability began is paid to each dependent parent or grandparent, up to 30%.
+Other dependents' pension: 10% of the deceased's average annual earnings in the year before the disability began is paid quarterly to each dependent parent or grandparent, up to 30%.

-The minimum earnings used to calculate benefits are 1.3 times the legal minimum wage.
+The minimum monthly earnings used to calculate benefits are 1.3 times the legal monthly minimum wage.

-33% of earnings over 10 times the legal minimum wage are used to calculate benefits.
-The maximum earnings used to calculate benefits are 28 times the legal minimum wage.
+Only 33% of the deceased's quarterly earnings exceeding 10 times the legal quarterly minimum wage are used to calculate benefits.
+The maximum monthly earnings used to calculate benefits are 28 times the legal monthly minimum wage.

-All survivor benefits combined must not exceed 85% of the deceased's average earnings in the year before the disability began.
+The maximum combined survivor benefit is 85% of the deceased's average earnings in the year before the disability began.